AndreiPiatrou/articles/team-best-practices.md

 #### Branch naming and commit messages
 1. Branches do not have strict naming rules except `branch-name` pattern.
-2. Commit messages follow `JIRAID Short description\n\nDetailed explanaition[optional]` pattern.
+2. Commit messages should follow `JIRAID component-that-you-are-working-on: actual changes` pattern.
 Every commit should contain a link to corresponding JIRA ticket.
-3. `Short description` and `Detailed explanaition` parts of commit message should be descriptive and clear, see [this article][link_git_commit_best_practices] and follow this practices.

 ## Pull requests and code review
 It is *required* to push your code by pull requests and *every* pull request should be reviewed by two or more team members.
 This practice is used to: